bryancquach/interpolator/README.md

 I also note below several additional enhancements to the code and software development process that I would consider implementing if more time allowed.

 * The current implementation does not resolve adjacent missing values and has incomplete unit tests that I would prioritize finishing.
 * Use of Python's built-in Abstract Base Classes (`abc`) module to enforce the interface contract.
 The current implementation is an informal interface that can provide guidance for developers but lacks enforcement of constraints.
+Alternatively, factory and decorator design patterns can be used for an elegant implementation of all three stages that allows for clean management of object creation and customization.
 * Addition of a Dockerfile and Docker image to provide a portable environment for the tool that promotes consistency and reproducibility.
 It can also promote scalability and parallelization in serverless cloud computing setups.
 * Implement CI/CD concepts through GitHub actions and cloud services to:
   * Autobuild updated Docker images when Dockerfiles are updated